Croatia road trip tips. Here is the perfect itinerary when driving from Dubrovnik to Zagreb and the must-see stops In between.

 As well as famous attractions like Plitviče Lakes and Dubrovnik’s panoramic cable car, there are plenty of lesser-known experiences that shouldn’t be missed.
 They might not be the main reason you chose to visit Croatia, but there’s every chance they’ll end up being your favorite part of your road trip from Dubrovnik to Zagreb.

 In recent years, the rest of the world has been forced to sit up and take notice of Croatia’s fantastic culinary scene.

-Fine dining is abundant, but sometimes you’ll feel the desire to forego the haute cuisine in favour of something a little heartier.
-On those occasions, you should seek out your nearest konoba – traditional, often family-run Croatian eateries that serve up delicious regional specialties like Istrian minestrone and grilled sardines.
+Fine dining is abundant, but sometimes you’ll feel the desire to forego the haute cuisine in favor of something a little heartier.
+On those occasions, you should seek out your nearest konoba.
+These are traditional, often family-run Croatian eateries that serve delicious regional specialties like Istrian minestrone and grilled sardines.

 Sunbathe On The Rocks In Dubrovnik

 Fancy soaking up the sun in Dubrovnik, but want to avoid the overpriced beach clubs?